Matrix86/driplane/src_docs/content/doc/configuration/_index.md

 ## Configuration

-Driplane needs a yaml file to work.
+`Driplane` needs a yaml file to work.
 An example can be found [here](https://github.com/Matrix86/driplane/blob/master/config.yaml.example).

 The configuration file could have several sections, but the mandatory one is the `general` one.
-It specifies all the paths needed by Driplane to find js files, templates and rules.
+It specifies all the paths needed by `driplane` to find js files, templates and rules.

 > It contains the paths of rules, templates and javascript plugins.